-Red Yarn is a dynamic family performer who weaves folksongs and puppetry into engaging shows for all ages.
-With his energetic performances and lush folk-rock recordings, this red-bearded bard shares positive values while reinvigorating American folklore for younger generations.
+Red Yarn (aka Andy Furgeson) is a Texas-born, Oregon-based family performer who weaves folksongs and puppetry into high-energy shows for all ages.
+With his engaging performances, lush folk-rock recordings, and playful music videos, this red-bearded bard reinvigorates American folklore for younger generations.

-Since committing himself full time to Red Yarn in June 2012, Andy has performed at hundreds of venues and events, taught music and puppetry to thousands of students, and touched the lives of countless families with his songs, puppets and positive messages.
-He is thrilled to synthesize his art and teaching into a viable career.
-With the release of The Deep Woods in October 2013 and plans for a tour and kids TV show, Red Yarn hopes to take his creative folklore project to a national scale.
+Since committing himself full-time to Red Yarn in June 2012, Andy has performed 250 shows per year, taught music and puppetry to thousands of students, and touched the lives of countless families with his songs, puppets and positive messages.
+With five albums, extensive national touring, many music videos and a TV pilot under his belt, Red Yarn is taking his creative folklore project to a national scale.

-Andy lives in North Portland with his wife Jessie Eller-Isaacs, a teacher at Open Meadow Middle School and sometimes member of Red Yarn Puppet Band.
+Andy lives in North Portland with his wife and singing partner Jessie Eller-Isaacs (a teacher coach at Open School), their two young children, and a basement full of critters.